Ullevaal Stadion: Facilities

 The stadium is owned by AS Ullevaal Stadion, a limited company wholly owned by the Norwegian Football Association.
-Operations of the stadium is performed by the subsidiary Ullevaal Stadion Idrett AS, while the NFF-owned Ullevaal Business Class AS (UBC) is responsible for operating the luxury boxes, the conference center and VIP-services.
+Operations of the stadium is performed by the subsidiary Ullevaal Stadion Idrett AS, while the NFF-owned Ullevaal Business Class AS (UBC) is responsible for operating the luxury boxes, the conference centre and VIP-services.
 The commercial area in the North and East Stands, plus that located north and east of the stadium, is owned by Vital Forsikring.

 The stadium has a capacity of 25,572 spectators, of which 1,470 are VIP seats and 28 are for wheelchair users.
 There are four stands: to the north the Postbanken Stand, to the west the VG Stand, to the south the Hafslund Stand and to the west the Bendit Stand.
 The stadium has 16 entrances with 40 counters, five VIP entrances, one ticket office with twelve booths, 40 toilets, 20 kiosks and three emergency rooms.
 The stadium building is 202 by 162 m long and the height of the roof is 23 m.
 The sound system provides 66,000 watts, and the flood lighting has 160 lamps that give 1,400 lux.
 Ullevaal Business Class offers 29 boxes and 1,418 VIP seats directly accessible from the boxes.
 In addition, in part in conjunction with the hotel, UBC has a number of conference rooms, of which the largest can hold 800 people.

 The pitch is 105 × 68 m, and the area within the stands is 122 × 82 m, of which grass covers 112 × 78 m.
 The grass is a combination of Lolium perenne, Poa pratensis and Poa annua, with 3% artificial grass sown inn.
 The pitch features a sprinkler system and under-soil heating with an effect of 750 kW located 25 to 30 cm under the surface.
 The pitch has a plastic cover which can cover the full size and which, powered by a fan, hovers 4.5 m above the ground.